fluent/fluent-plugin-splunk/README.hec.md

 ### host_key

-If you set this, the value associated with this key in each records is used as host metadata.
+If you set this, the value associated with this key in each record is used as host metadata.
 When the key is missing, `default_host` is used.

 ### defaout_source